 The CalWORKs program serves as an advocate and liaison for students meeting the Welfare to Work requirements while receiving cash-aid assistance from their respective social service agency.
-CalWORKs students are provided a variety of support services to help them complete their educational goal (Certificate and/ or Associates degree), be positioned to transfer to a 4-year university or ready to enter the workforce, and achieve self-sufficiency.
+CalWORKs students are provided a variety of support services to help them complete their educational goal (Certificate and/or Associates degree), be positioned to transfer to a 4-year university or ready to enter the workforce, and achieve self-sufficiency.
 Services to CalWORKs students include:

-- Academic counseling - Vocational training - Case management/liaison services to Department of Social Services - Knowledge and skill-building workshops - School supplies (those not provided by social services on the ancillary request) - Assistance with subsidized child care providers (if space is available for child's age group)
+- · Academic counseling

+- Vocational training

+- Case management/liaison services to Department of Social Services

+- · Knowledge and skill-building workshops

+- School supplies (those not provided by social services on the ancillary request)

+- Mathematics Tutoring

+- · Laptop and calculator loans

+- Work-study job placement for interested students